 You can even see some frost on their fur.
 So cute!

-And the second reason: amazing ice formations.
+The second reason is the amazing ice formations.
 So cool!

-You can actually tell temperature fluctuations: a ball means warmer temperatures, a thin leg means colder temperatures.
+You can actually tell temperature fluctuations: a ball means warmer temperatures and a thin leg means colder temperatures.

 Hurry up before bats are gone for the spring and icicles are melted.